English

 Black Tea:

-• Flavor Characteristics: Bold, malty, or smoky (e.g., Assam, Lapsang Souchong)
+• Flavor Characteristics: Bold, malty, or smoky (Assam, Lapsang Souchong)

 • Aroma Notes: Malt, caramel, citrus, wood smoke

-• Consistency: Strong, straightforward taste ideal for additives like milk or sugar
+• Consistency: Strong, straightforward taste; ideal with milk or sugar

 Comparison: Oolong is nuanced and layered; black tea is powerful and adaptable.